wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-troubleshoot-deployment.md

      [Y] Yes [N] No (Default is "Y"): Y
      Controller0>

-## Solucionar problemas com os cmdlets Enable-HcsPing e Disable-HcsPing
+## <a name="troubleshoot-with-the-enable-hcsping-and-disable-hcsping-cmdlets"></a>Troubleshoot with the Enable-HcsPing and Disable-HcsPing cmdlets

-Use esses cmdlets para assegurar que as interfaces de rede em seu dispositivo respondam às solicitações de ping ICMP.
-Por padrão, as interfaces de rede do StorSimple não respondem a solicitações de ping.
-O uso desse cmdlet é a maneira mais fácil de saber se seu dispositivo está online e acessível.
+Use these cmdlets to ensure that the network interfaces on your device respond to ICMP ping requests.
+By default the StorSimple network interfaces do not respond to ping requests.
+Using this cmdlet is the easiest way to know if your device is online and reachable.

-**Exemplo de saída – Enable-HcsPing e Disable-HcsPing**
+**Sample output – Enable-HcsPing and Disable-HcsPing**

      Controller0>
      Controller0>Enable-HcsPing